scale-tone/LetsGoOutDemo/backend/LetsGoOutDemo.ServiceFabric/README.md

 * Press F5 in your Visual Studio.
 * Wait until the backend becomes available under http://localhost:7071/api URL.

+[UI statics](https://github.com/scale-tone/LetsGoOutDemo/tree/master/frontend/letsgooutdemo.react#letsgooutdemoreact) are committed to the repo and are served by the endpoint itself, so you don't necessarily need to compile them.
+Just navigate to http://localhost:7071/api/ui.

 ## Details

 The solution contains two projects (both being deployed as services into your Service Fabric cluster):